chesterwizzle/Haikuverse/README.md

     * `resetMonthlyCounters` (Scheduler Trigger): A daily scheduled function that checks each user's `billingCycleStart` date and automatically resets their `monthlySubscriptionQuotaUsed` and `monthlySpendCapUsed` to zero when a new billing period begins.
     * `checkTrialExpirations` (Scheduler Trigger): A daily scheduled function that queries for users on an active trial whose `trialExpirationDate` has passed and automatically deactivates their subscription.

+*   **Account & Data Lifecycle Management:**
+    * `requestAccountDeletion` (HTTP, v2): A secure, authenticated endpoint that orchestrates the complete and irreversible deletion of a user's account.
+This function performs a comprehensive, cascading purge of all user-associated data, including: deleting all Firestore documents (root profiles, all subcollections like favorites and notifications), removing all user-published stars and their corresponding Vector Search index entries, performing a collection group query to delete all comments authored by the user, recursively deleting all user-owned folders and files from Cloud Storage, and finally, purging the user's record from Firebase Authentication itself.

 *   **Secure Media URL Generation (Internal Logic):**
     *   Uses a dedicated, user-managed service account (`storage-url-signer`) with a permanent, non-rotating private key to generate long-lived, secure signed URLs for backend-created media assets like audio files.
 The private key is securely fetched on-demand from **Google Secret Manager** by a reusable helper function (`getStorageSignerApp`), adhering to the principle of least privilege and ensuring URLs do not expire unexpectedly due to key rotation.